Bean Weevils are a VERY SMALL beetle that feeds on dried beans, as well as other dried peas and pulses.

 Even as adults these weevils are very small at only a few millimetres long and are used as a food for any species that likes very small food items, much in the same way as fruit fly.

 They are ideal for very small lizards, amphibians and invertebrates such a spiders or baby preying mantids.
 They do not possess biting mouthparts and are completely non aggressive.

-Bean Weevils are supplied as a culture containing adult beetles, along with beans containing feeding larvae.
+Bean Weevils are supplied as a culture of feeding larvae along with beans and usually contain adult beetles however if the cultures are not fully mature then you may have to wait a week or 2 for the weevils to start emerging from the beans.
 They should be stored at 20-25C in the containers they arrive in and will produce weevils for several weeks, if not months.
 Eventually the larvae will have eaten all of the beans and no new beetles will emerge.

 To use, the wood wool is gently removed from the culture and the beetles shaken into a plastic tub where they can be dusted with vitamin supplements if required before being used.
 The wood wool is then returned to the culture.

 Unsure which size you need?See our Livefood Sizes page